 "The earlier we find cancer, the easier it is to treat"

 In general, outcomes are much better these days.
-In fact, twice as many people survive cancer today compared to 30 years ago.* So, if you’re worried about any potential symptoms, your doctor wants to see you.
+In fact, almost twice as many people survive cancer today compared to 20 years ago.* So, if you’re worried about any potential symptoms, your doctor wants to see you.

 “Very often when someone is worried about cancer, it’s something they put to the back of their mind.
 Either because they don’t want to face it or are worried about wasting their doctor's time.
 However, timing is everything – the earlier a patient comes and sees me with their concerns, the quicker I can help them, which could save their life.
 If you notice a change in your health, any change, I want to see you.
 Whether you have unexpected bleeding, found a lump, altered bowel habits, weight loss, an unexplained pain or something else, make an appointment today.
 Sometimes those around you will notice changes to your health before you do, like a persistent cough.
 Don’t fob them off, follow it up.
 You’re not wasting my time, I’m here to listen and to help.”

 Dr Paul Baughan, GP